graylan0/codename-taco-sparkles/README.md

 ## License 📜

-_Codename Taco Sparkles_ is released under the MIT License.
+_Codename Taco Sparkles_ is released under the GPL2.
 Feel free to explore, modify, and distribute it as you journey through the coding cosmos.

 ## Final Thoughts 💭